 Supply Chain Transparency

-The California Transparency in Supply Chains Act of 2010 (SB 657) requires large companies doing business in California to disclose information regarding their efforts to address slavery and human trafficking within their supply chain.
-Below are the five topic areas set forth in SB 657 and the actions that KEEN is taking in each area.
+The California Transparency in Supply Chains Act of 2010 (SB 657) and the UK Modern Slavery Act require companies doing business in California and the UK, respectively, and which exceed certain size thresholds, to disclose information regarding their efforts to address slavery and human trafficking within their supply chain.
+The actions that KEEN, Inc., on behalf of itself and its subsidiary KEEN Europe Outdoor B.V., is taking in this area include those set forth below.

 KEEN assesses the risks related to its supply chain at the country and factory levels.
 Risk assessment is performed by KEEN's sourcing, corporate responsibility, and legal teams.
 KEEN works closely with its affiliated entities that conduct local sourcing and production activities, and visits its Tier 1 suppliers regularly.